Dharinicodes/Dharini-portfolio/README.md

 # Portfolio
-Building my own website to display my skills using html5
+This contains:

+1) About my projects
+2) About my blogs